 Liquid Rubber Deck Coating can even be used to waterproof the inside of wooden planters.
 It is a clever way to keep water in your soil while protecting the wood planter from water damage.

-OK, let’s get to those steps for how to waterproof a plywood deck with Liquid Rubber Deck Coating.
+OK, let’s get to those steps for how to waterproof plywood deck, balconies, and roofs.

 Table of contents

-- Waterproof A Plywood Roof Deck or Balcony
+- How To Waterproof A Plywood Roof Deck Or Balcony

 - Does Liquid Rubber Work on Flat Plywood Decks?